MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

     - To enable or disable Adobe Sign, switch the toggle to **On** or **Off**.
     - To enable or disable DocuSign, switch the toggle to **On** or **Off**.
+4. Select **Submit**.

-E-signature approvals created from the Approvals app are stored in the provider's cloud environment.
+E-signature approvals created from the Approvals app are stored in the selected provider's cloud environment.
 To export data about e-signatures, you'll need to go to the provider's site.
-For more information about storage and retention of e-signature agreements, see the provider's documentation.
+For more information about storage, export, and retention of e-signature agreements, see the provider's documentation.